onemolegames/codeceptjs-webhook-helper/README.md

 codeceptjs-webhook-helper is a [CodeceptJS](https://codecept.io) helper to be able to test webhook calls during the tests.

 ## How it works
-This helper creates a simple http server with nodejs's request library, with a given port on the localhost.
+This helper creates a simple http server with nodejs's `http` library, with a given port on the localhost.
 Before using, you need to set your webhook urls to the `http://localhost:<given_port_in_the_config>/**`

 ## Installation